resbaz/nectar-cloud-lessons/README.md

 * a red sticky note
 * a green sticky note.
 * A set of answer cards, lettered 'A', 'B', 'C', 'D' and 'E' respectively.
+It is useful if each letter is on a different colour card.

 The image used for the lessons is named `res_os_drupal7`.
 Check that it is still around and works as expected before the lesson.
 If you need to rebuild it, there are instructions in the file